As part of its responsibilities, the Waste Enforcement Unit:

 Vehicle seizure notices

-For people making a claim for the seized item, We'll display vehicle seizure notices here for 15 working days from the notice date
+For people making a claim for the seized item, we'll display vehicle seizure notices here for 15 working days from the notice date.

 Businesses disposing of rubbish